adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 > It is IMPOSSIBLE to avoid Randomly-Slow Queries
 >
-> There are factors cannot be under full controlled
+> Not all factors we are able to control
 >
 > - networking
 > - connection pools